Webtrends Tracking Code

 Scope of the trade mark right

-Applications are filed at the UK Trade Marks Registry which is a part of the UK Intellectual Property Office, an executive division of the Department of Trade and Industry.
+Applications are filed at the UK Intellectual Property Office, an executiveagency, sponsored by the Department for Business, Energy & Industry.

 Under the 1994 Act, a proprietor of a registered trade mark in the UK has an exclusive right to use the registered mark in the UK in relation to the goods and services protected.
 All rights in a UK registration date back to day of filing, not to when the application is actually granted.